What is Acne?

 Following Acne Treatment

 Following proper use of acne treatment, patients should see an improvement in their skin appearance.
 They will experience less discomfort caused by their acne.
-Your dermatologist will provide you with instructions on how to properly treat your acne, as well as how to prevent future acne.
+Your dermatologist will provide you with instructions on treating acne breakouts properly, as well as how to avoid making acne worse.

 Schedule a Consultation